-Building on the success of the ongoing Mental Health Transformation Programme, which aims to deliver preventative and person-centred mental health care to our residents, we will continue to work to ensure our residents can get the help and support they need at the place and time they need it.
+Building on the success of the ongoing Mental Health Transformation Programme, which aims to deliver preventative and person-centred mental health care to our residents, we will continue to work to ensure our residents can get the help and support they need at the place and the time they need it.

 We will continue to focus on promoting mental wellbeing, preventing mental health conditions, and preventing self-harm and suicide.
 Working as a whole system and across organisational boundaries, we will take action to ensure our residents have access to the tools they need to achieve and maintain good health and wellbeing throughout their lives.

 We will support the development of Croydon's Multiagency Self-harm and Suicide Prevention Action Plan, as well as supporting the development of Croydon's Dementia Strategic Plan and associated Action Plan as well as Croydon's Autism Strategy.
+In line with the South West London Mental Health Strategy, we will work with our partners, to promote positive mental health and prevent mental ill-health across our borough.

-In line with the South West London adults over 16 years in Croydon could be currently experiencing a common mental health problem (estimates based on 2017 data).
+ARE EXPECTED TO HAVE A MENTAL HEALTH PROBLEM AT SOME POINT IN THEIR LIFE adults over 16 years in Croydon could be currently experiencing a common mental health problem (estimates based on 2017 data).